chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

 When a client tries to reach a server, there is a negotiation phase.
 During this phase, the client challenge the server to authenticate it.
 Once identified, every bit of data transferred between each side of the communication is encrypted.

-With this technology, no external process you don't manage can pretend to be a satellite of yours nor no external process can listen to the secure communication.
+With this technology, an external process that you do not manage cannot pretend to be a satellite of yours, and external processes cannot listen to the secure communication.

-## How create self-signed certificates
+## How to create self-signed certificates

 Depending on your security policy, you can create self-signed certificates using [the `keytool` utility](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html).
 For example: